dearraed/starter-node-typescript/README.md

 b) handle of apiError and apiResponse and configuration and handle of jwt and logger.

-c) contains basic model and repository.
+c) contains basic models and repositories.

-d) contains helpers to prevent using try catch (async handler), (role) to use the role as middleware, and configuration of (validator).
+d) contains helpers to prevent using try catch (async handler), (role) to use the role as middleware, and configuration of (validator joi).

 e) contains (app / config / server).ts files.